How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The Scientific Signals to Unleash or Pull the Plug on Ad Sets and Ads

 However, maybe you have twice as many AddToCart events as usual for a $60 spend.
 So, before you pause it, you need to have ranges for what I call “proxy metrics”.
+The best ranges are built from existing ads.

 A proxy metric measures a behavior earlier in the purchase funnel.
 It acts as a substitute, or the next best target, for ROAS—what you ultimately care about.
 The cost to get a unique link click is one proxy metric.
-To gather your proxy metrics, when your ROAS goal is reached, ask yourself these four questions: what’s your CPM (cost per 1,000 impressions), your unique click-through rate, your cost per unique link click, and unique add to carts?
-Note these down as your proxy goals.
+Other good proxies are unique link clicks, add to carts, and checkouts initiated because these correspond to actions needed for a purchase.
+These can help you make ad decisions when the purchase isn’t yet there.
+A benchmark of proxy metrics helps you judge what they should be for you to hit your in-platform CPA goal.

 For all our Shopify ad accounts we build a monthly column set that lets us see the entire funnel.
 This column set makes it easy to identify the stage at which a campaign, an ad set, or an ad is not working.
 Here are the columns to copy our setup: